 Women & Leadership Australia has partnered with various organisations across a broad range of sectors and industries to create a limited amount of full attendance grants.
 These grants are designed to enable attendance for women who play active roles at the community, local and state levels, and who would otherwise be unable to attend the Symposium due to a lack of funding or employer support.

-Kat is a Meriam/Mua Torres Strait Islander and German woman who has gained significant experience working in multinational organisations in Sydney, London & Edinburgh over the past 20 years.
+Kat is a descendant of the Meriam and Mua people of the Torres Strait Islands who has gained significant experience working in multinational organisations in Sydney, London & Edinburgh over the past 20 years.
 She has worked for some of the world’s largest private sector companies including Vodafone Hutchison, Arthur Andersons, ABN Amro, Société Générale, Ernst & Young and Freshfields Bruckhaus Deringer.
 In the public sector, Kat has worked for The City of Edinburgh Council, the UK Pensions Regulator, City of Sydney, UNSW and UTS.

 In the women’s development space, Kat worked with UN Women Sydney Chapter and is currently Board Director for Women for Election Australia.
 Her latest venture is Women’s Business, an enterprise that connects women of colour to leadership opportunities.